ByteworksHomeLab/spring-ai-lab/README.md

 ![Spring AI Ollama.png](src%2Fmain%2Fresources%2Fstatic%2FSpring%20AI%20Ollama.png)

-JUnit tests use [Spring Testcontainers](https://docs.spring.io/spring-boot/reference/testing/testcontainers.html) to dynamically provision a Postgres container with the vector extension.
-The Spring Boot application uses the [Spring Boot Docker Compose library](https://spring.io/blog/2023/06/21/docker-compose-support-in-spring-boot-3-1) to automatically launch Docker Compose, providing both Ollama and Postgres PGVector at runtime.
-The only thing not automated is the installation of the Llama3 LLM, but that is a one-time task (unless the Docker volume gets deleted).

 __At the end of this README file, you'll learn how to get up and running with OpenAI in less than 15 minutes__.

 ## Use Cases